 Sometimes those trade interactions would be the "Static Trade" that is what we considered our quest-like interactions, in which an npc is offering something specific in exchange for another item or a set of items.
 Scripting them ranged from simple setups in which it was one specific item to give and another to receive, to more complex setups of finding a random event on a specific level while having a specific effect active after your character is above a high level.

 I also had an intimate connection to level design.
-Although as a whole it was not my responsibility some parts of it were: such as defining which reagents could be found on each level and how many, where they would be found; the same for endeavors and loot
+Although as a whole it was not my responsibility some parts of it were: such as defining which reagents could be found on each level and how many, where they would be found; the same for endeavors and loot.

 In the case of reagents, I defined a logic that took the geography of the land into account and created a set of rules where each reagent could be placed.
 That meant that, although their spawning chance was random, players could learn to identify where each of them is likely to appear.
 For example, Acorn and Chestnut trees are often found in open fields, while Silk Flower is found in solemn places.
 I wanted players to have an aesthetic experience similar to what it felt to me, being in Sweden and picking up flowers for a midsommar garland: I knew vaguely where I could find each flower I was after, so I went kind of where I remembered them to be, but I still had to do some searching, and as I did, I found pleasant surprises.